 Paul Hunt, from his experiences of institutional living, was quick to see the value of such a scheme and started to promote it.
 He was attracted by the combined facts of Fokus users becoming more socially integrated and in control of their lives and having representation on the Fokus management committees.
 Around 1973, the success of the scheme encouraged the Swedish government to underwrite its future plans to release more people from institutions.
-This political commitment, as Hunt (1973) pointed out, contrasted sharply with experience in Britain where there was neither consultation, nor any proposals to replace institutions.
+This political commitment, as Hunt (1973) pointed out, contrasted sharply with in Britain experience where there neither was consultation, nor any proposals to replace institutions.